espruino/BangleApps/apps/kbswipe/README.md

 To switch between the input of alphabetic and numeric characters tap the widget which displays either "123" or "ABC".

+To switch between lowercase and uppercase characters do an up swipe.

 ![](key.png)

 ## Usage